How Does the Adoption Process Work?

 Is there a minimum household income requirement for adopters?

-Colorado Horse Rescue receives horses through Animal Control Agencies across the state of Colorado, as well as horses surrendered by their owners.
-Some come to us in great condition.
-Those that may arrive underweight or ill are rehabilitated under the expert care of CHR’s barn staff.
+Colorado Horse Rescue receives horses from responsible owners in crisis and we also purchase some of our horses from auction.
+Many of these horses come to us in great condition and simply need a reminder of skills and some consistent handling.
+Those that may arrive underweight or ill are rehabilitated under the expert care of CHR’s staff.
 All horses are brought to full health before being offered for adoption.
+A small number of horses also come to us through Animal Control Agencies across the state of Colorado.

 Can horses be adopted out of state?